FREQUENTLY ASKED QUESTIONS

 Just like medical doctors, chiropractors are professionals that are subject to the same type of testing procedures, licensing and monitoring by state and national peer-reviewed boards.
 Federal and state programs, such as Medicare, Medicaid, and Workers’ Compensations programs cover chiropractic care, and all federal agencies accept sick-leave certificates signed by doctors of chiropractic.
 Chiropractors are also commissioned as officers in the military.

 The biggest difference between chiropractors and medical doctors lies not in their level of education, but in their preferred method of caring for people.
 Medical doctors are trained in the use of medicines (chemicals that affect your internal biochemistry) and surgery.
-Consequently, if you have a chemical problem, such as diabetes, hypothyroidism, or an infection, medical doctors can be very helpful.
+While the practice of chiropractic health care is working to solve the root cause of the health issue with out the use of drugs and surgery.

 However, if your problem is that your spine is misaligned or you have soft tissue damage causing pain, there is no chemical in existence that can fix it.
 You need a physical solution to correct a physical problem.
 That is where chiropractic really shines.
 Chiropractors provide physical solutions — adjustments, exercises, stretches, muscle therapy — to help the body heal from conditions that are physical in origins, such as back pain, muscle spasms, headaches, and poor posture.
 Another distinction is the fact that it is completely appropriate to receive chiropractic care even if you do not have symptoms.